scoutgame/scout-game-protocol/test-report.md

   - Revert if the builderId is empty
   - Revert if the builderId is an invalid uuid
 - **Events**:
-  - Emits BuilderTokenRegistered event new tokenId and builderId
+  - Emits DevTokenRegistered event new tokenId and builderId

 #### rolloverMinterWallet()